Updated December 18th, 2023

 ***As Always, please speak to a qualified restaurant employee when ordering food.
 In order to see the most accurate ingredients and risk assessment, you will need to confirm allergy safety in real-time.
 This is my personal experience, I am not employed or endorsed by companies or brands mentioned.***

-What Do I need to know before heading to Magic Kingdom
+🏰 Here’s what you need to know before heading to Magic Kingdom with Food Allergies

 First things first, you can (and should ) bring in some snacks or even meals to Magic Kingdom.